AngeloG-2/Chicago-COPA-Dataset/README.md

 # Summary of Findings

 <p align=center> <font size="8"> <b> CORRELATION STUDY: </b> </font> </p>

+Police complaints have two parties: the complainants and police officers.
+The correlation study aims to analyze correlations between the number of complainants and police officers involved in complaints.
+Below are the findings from the correlation analysis.

       1. The more black complainants are involved, the greater number of black police officers are involved.
       2. The more Hispanic complainants are involved, the greater number of Hispanic police officers are involved.